Penyston baronets

 The coat of arms of the Penyston baronets.

 The Penyston Baronetcy, of Leigh (in Iden in the county of Sussex), was a title in the Baronetage of England.
 It was created on 24 September 1611 for Thomas Penyston, subsequently High Sheriff of Oxfordshire and member of parliament for Westbury.
+Penyston was the son-in-law of Sir Thomas Temple who received his baronetcy on the same day.
 The title became extinct on the death of the fourth Baronet in 1705.